British great Stirling Moss dies at 90 after long illness

-LONDON (Reuters) - Stirling Moss, the British racing driver who ranked as one of the all-time Formula One greats despite never winning the world championship, died on Sunday at the age of 90 after a long illness.
+LONDON (Reuters) - Stirling Moss, the British racing driver who ranked as an all-time Formula One great despite never winning the world championship, died on Sunday at the age of 90 after a long illness.

 “He died as he lived, looking wonderful,” his wife Susie told the Daily Mail newspaper.